 How to Cut Your Breast Cancer Risk at Any Age: A Decade-by-Decade Guide

-7. If you’re at high risk of getting breast cancer, ask your doctor whether you’re a good candidate for chemoprevention.
+7. If youre at INVALID ARTICLE ID of getting breast cancer, ask your doctor whether youre a good candidate for chemoprevention.

 MORE TO CONSIDER: